 *Adding bathrooms to a house with less than two

 *Adding square footage cheaply.
 Often by converting car ports, Florida rooms, efficiency rooms, or covered storage areas to make them part of the property

 *Buying properties with strong bones that need cheap cosmetic upgrades

 *Buying income property and increasing the rents

 *Buying commercial property and decreasing the expenses

 There are many ways to add value to a property and the best real estate investors have mastered this.
-Whether it's a big time real estate developer who creates an experience buyers will pay top dollar for, or a weekend warrior handyman who buys a fixer upper and does the work himself, the top notch investors all have the vision to take something as it lies and make it better.
+Whether it's a big-time real estate developer who creates an experience buyer will pay top dollar for, or a weekend warrior handyman who buys a fixer upper and does the work himself, the top-notch investors all have the vision to take something as it lies and make it better.